Arthur season 6

 The sixth season of the television series Arthur was originally broadcast on PBS in the United States on September 24 to November 26, 2001 and contains 10 episodes.
 A shortened version of the remix of the opening theme song, "Believe in Yourself", is played at the ending credits of this season as a promotion for the third music album of the franchise.
 Olympic figure skater Michelle Kwan guest starred on "The Good Sport" as herself.
 Justin Bradley replaces Michael Yarmush as the voice of Arthur Read.
 Additionally, Samuel Holden replaces Ricky Mabe as the voice of Timmy Tibble.
 It is also the final season to feature the voices of Oliver Grainger, Steven Crowder, Jonathan Koensgen, and Vanessa Lengies as D.W.
 Read, Alan "Brain" Powers, Tommy Tibble, and Emily Leduc, respectively.

+Funding for the sixth season of Arthur was provided by corporate sponsoring from LEGO, Juicy Juice, and Post Alpha-Bits, and by a Ready-to-Learn grant from the U.S. Department of Education through the Corporation for Public Broadcasting, and PBS viewers.